 There is no doubt that earning an college education will be one of the most important investments your family will make.
 We know that you probably have many questions about how your student will transition from high school to college.
 We understand.
-Know that York Technical College is committed to the success of our students and that we take seriously our call to help each student achieve his or her educational goals.
+Know that York Technical College is committed to the success of our students and that we take ownership in helping each student achieve his or her educational goals.